aws/pg_tle/tools/pg_tle_manage_local_extension/README.md

     -m, --runmake
           Run make to generate SQL file

-    -d, --sqldir <subdir where SQL is present>
+    -s, --sqldir <subdir where SQL is present>
           set subdir where extension SQL files are

 EXIT_CODES: